To-Go Takes is Resy’s regular feature wherein we quiz the folks behind some of our favorite restaurants about all things related to takeout.

 Dotolo: I’ll add, never heat anything in the microwave.
 Always do it in the oven or pan, whatever it is.

-What’s your favorite place for to-go cocktails and why?
+What’s your favorite place for to-go cocktails?

 Shook: Been finding myself drinking more bourbon on the rocks, so I’ll pop by a local store.
 My go-to bourbon right now is Pappy Van Winkle.
 Also been ordering more wine from Helen’s Wines.